isomerpages/nlb-mobile-guide/_get-started-with/1-nlb-mobile-2021.md

 		<input type="radio" name="acc" id="acc15">
         <label for="acc15">How do I cancel a reservation?</label>
 <div class="acc-body">
 	<p>If you wish to cancel a <b>physical item</b> reservation, go to the Bookshelf tab on the bottom right corner of the NLB Mobile app.
-Select "Book and AV Reservations".
+Select "Reservations".
 Tap on the "Select Reservations to Cancel" button, and select the title(s) you don't wish to reserve anymore.
 Tap on the "Cancel Item(s)" button.</p>
 	<p>If you wish to cancel an <b>eBook or audiobook reservation</b>, go to the Bookshelf tab on the bottom right corner of the NLB Mobile app.
-Select "eBook and Audiobook Reservations".
-Tap on the title you don't wish to reserve anymore, and select "Cancel Reservation".</p>
+Select "eBook Reservations".
+Tap on the title you don't wish to reserve anymore, and select "Cancel Reservation".
+You could select "Suspend Reservation" instead if you still want the book, but not anytime soon.
+The app will allow others to borrow the book first for the duration you select - from 1 week to 90 days.
+After that period has passed, you will automatically re-join the queue at the same position or better.
+If, later on, you change your mind and want the book ASAP, you can go back to this menu and change the timeframe to "Immediately".</p>
 </div></div>

   <div>